-The suggested changes are consistent with state constitutional principles of state and local control over public education, and are consistent with existing collective bargaining agreements and the role of heavily unionized teacher corps in the major unionized states.
+The paper then identifies limited but meaningful changes to existing mechanisms contained in state school laws that will plausibly improve student learning without additional expense.7 education, and are consistent with existing collective bargaining agreements and the role of heavily unionized teacher corps in the major unionized states.
 The changes are also consistent with a continued public education monopoly over fulfillment of state constitutional requirements that legislatures provide free educational services that are "thorough and efficient" to school-age children.
 That is, expected improved outcomes are not wholly dependent on an initial or widespread introduction of charter schools or school vouchers, as suggested by many economists; rather, they are a series of changes that most would characterize as strengthening purposeful local control of public education can significantly improve educational outcomes by more closely defining the duties of local school boards and thereby creating liabilities for failures to perform such duties.
 The presumption, then, is that local school boards will begin to behave more consistently and act in the interests of their stakeholders, as their private-sector counterparts do, when allocating school resources and monitoring outcomes.
+A corollary to our analysis is that choice-based educational organizations, such as charter schools, could become more effective by adopting the governance mechanisms that we identify and explain.